oanamacsim/RFIDSmartPetFeeder/FeederESP32Firmware/README.md

 - **Time-Based Feeding**: Dispenses food at scheduled times.

 ### Advanced Features
-- **Over-the-Air Configuration**: Users can configure feeding schedules and RFID tags via an IOS mobile application.
+- **Over-the-Air Configuration**: Users can configure feeding schedules and RFID tags via an iOS mobile application.
 - **Data Collection**: Feeding events, gate activity, and food weight are saved into a cloud MySQL database.
 - **Fault Tolerance**: Handles WiFi disconnections gracefully by retrying connections and falling back to an access point mode to reconfigure the WiFi network address.